Physics - PHYS 104

 (A requirement that must be completed before taking this course.)

-- MATH 53 or one year of high school algebra.
+- MATH 53 or a minimum score of 19 ACT-Math, 25 SAT-Math, 78 CPT-Elementary Algebra or 250 NGA-Quantitative Reasoning, Algebra and Statistics or one year of high school algebra.

 Upon successful completion of the course, the student should be able to: